Joystream/joystream/storage-node/README.md

 OPTIONS
   -a, --add=add
-      [default: ] ID/s of a bucket/s to add to bag
+      [default: ] Comma separated list of bucket IDs to add to bag

   -h, --help
       show CLI help